-Sometimes, when I’m writing a short review of new model of Victorinox knife from my collection, I have to notice that such knife also exists in another variation, but unfortunately, I don’t have it yet.
+Sometimes, when I’m writing a compact review of a new model of Victorinox knife from my collection, I must notice that such knife also exists in another variation, but unfortunately, I don’t have it yet.

-Two years ago (or in other words – almost 250 knives before) I’ve reviewed an Adventurer BSA, – one of most oldest models which Victorinox produced in 111-mm form-factor.
-This knife had a fully-serrated blade, but version with plain blade also known.
+Two years ago (or in other words – almost 250 knives before) I’ve reviewed an Adventurer BSA, – one of eldest models which Victorinox produced in 111-mm form-factor.
+This knife had a fully serrated blade, but the version with plain blade is also known.

-So, now I’m glad to say, that I found this (plain blade) variation in pretty good condition and even with original BSA pouch.
+So, now I’m glad to say, that I found this (plain blade) variation in fairly good condition and even with original BSA pouch.